Error mitigation, optimization, and extrapolation on a trapped ion testbed: Discussion

-By scaling the noise in our circuits using gate based methods, we find that zero noise extrapolation is possible on our trapped ion system, though improvements are only seen under certain circumstances.
-For our particular device, with the majority of noise coming from the implementation of our two qubit gates and an absence of coherent errors, gate-based noise scaling works best.
-With a budget of 2000 samples for each projective measurement, we were able to show an improvement using a gate insertion method wherein the $MS$ gates in the second half of our ansatz circuit were scaled by repeated identity insertions of $(MS^{\dagger} MS)$.
-This method increased the noise in the ansatz circuit such that the resulting energy curves were distinguishable even in the presence of expected coherent errors.
-We found significant fluctuations in our experimental data that reduced the efficacy of extrapolation using higher order polynomials, though our linear fit obtained an improved noiseless energy estimate with an absolute relative accuracy of $0.363 \%$ compared to the ground state, and a relative precision of $1.06 \%$.
+With a budget of 2000 samples for each Pauli measurement, we were able to show an improvement using a gate insertion method wherein the $MS$ gates in the second half of our ansatz circuit were scaled by repeated identity insertions of $(MS^{\dagger} MS)$.
+This method increased the noise in the ansatz circuit such that the resulting energy curves were distinguishable even in the presence of unmitigated coherent errors.
+We found that there were still additional sources of noise in our experimental data, most likely due to heating, that reduced the efficacy of extrapolation using higher order polynomials, though our linear fit obtained an improved zero noise energy estimate with $96.8 \%$ error suppression.
+Here we note that extrapolation is not variational, and therefore our estimate slightly overshoots the ground state.

+There is some flexibility in how one chooses to integrate extrapolation into the classical optimization of VQE.
+We find that choosing to extrapolate the data first before optimizing, or optimizing the data first before extrapolation does not have a large effect on the resulting error in simulation.
+These different techniques all obtain energy estimates within $2 - 5 \%$ of the true energy minimum for a fixed sampling budget, with the difference between them diminishing with more samples.
+We found what matters most for the optimization is how many samples are used for each projective measurement at each iteration.
+For larger molecules with more complicated Hamiltonians, it may be necessary to instead perform extrapolation during the optimization routine, depending on the optimizer's susceptibility to noise.